act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-through-styling-f4e323.md

 ## Assumptions

 - The definition of [focus indicator][] is based on the tree order but users are likely to perceive relationship based on position on the rendered page.
 If these are different, the rule may produce incorrect results.
 Notably, if styling is used to mimic a table layout where focus indicators are located in the same "column", the definition won't detect these as [focus indicators][focus indicator] and the rule will produce incorrect results.
 - This rule assumes that the [focus indicator][] has to be located in proximity with the related [focusable][] element.
 WCAG says nothing about where in the page they should be.
-Thus, a page with, say, a line of circles at the top lighting up to indicate that various elements have focus (and no other indication) would fail this rule but arguably pass [Success Criterion 2.4.7: Focus Visible][sc247].
+Thus, a page with, say, a line of circles at the top lighting up to indicate that various elements have focus (and no other indication) would fail this rule but arguably pass [Success Criterion 2.4.7 Focus Visible][sc247].
 Note that doing so would nonetheless be an accessibility issue as it would become difficult to remember which indicator corresponds to which element.
 - This rule assumes that the same set of [focus indicators][focus indicator] cannot be to indicate focus for different [focusable][] elements in different ways.
-Thus, a page with, say, a circle with filling to indicate focus of one element and border to indicate focus of another element would fail this rule but arguably pass [Success Criterion 2.4.7: Focus Visible][sc247].
+Thus, a page with, say, a circle with filling to indicate focus of one element and border to indicate focus of another element would fail this rule but arguably pass [Success Criterion 2.4.7 Focus Visible][sc247].
 Note that doing so would nonetheless be an accessibility issue as it would become difficult to remember which indication corresponds to which element.

 ## Accessibility Support

+There are no major accessibility support issues known for this rule.

+## Background

-- WCAG does not have any requirement of how big or small focus indicator should be, and it is possible to pass this rule and [Success Criterion 2.4.7: Focus Visible][sc247] with barely perceptible changes that would thus still be an accessibility issue.
+WCAG does not have any requirement of how big or small focus indicator should be, and it is possible to pass this rule and [Success Criterion 2.4.7 Focus Visible][sc247] with barely perceptible changes that would thus still be an accessibility issue.
 WCAG 2.2 is working on an extended Success Criterion 2.4.11 specifying how big the focus indicator should be.
 See the [Understanding Success Criterion 2.4.11: Focus Visible (Enhanced)][usc2411] proposal.

-- WCAG [Understanding Success Criterion 2.4.7: Focus Visible][usc247] explicitly states that "if there is only one keyboard actionable control on the screen, the success criterion would be met".
+WCAG [Understanding Success Criterion 2.4.7: Focus Visible][usc247] explicitly states that "if there is only one keyboard actionable control on the screen, the success criterion would be met".
 Therefore, this rule only consider documents with several [focusable][] elements.

-## Background

-- [Success Criterion 2.4.7: Focus Visible][sc247]
+- [Success Criterion 2.4.7 Focus Visible][sc247]
 - [Understanding Success Criterion 2.4.7: Focus Visible][usc247]
 - [Understanding Success Criterion 2.4.11: Focus Visible (Enhanced) (WCAG 2.2 proposal)][usc2411]